olinic/CornerStone/CONTRIBUTING.md

 Additional adapters are a crucial part of CornerStone.
 Adapters improve the service and content available to developers by connecting developers to more Bible APIs.

 On a similar note, all of the adapters rely on the core.
-This is not very trivial.
-The core is designed to ease the development of adapters so that adapters can be easily developed with powerful functionality.
+The core is designed to ease the development of adapters and provide lots of functionality to users.

 ## Code of Conduct